0xAX/linux-insides/Booting/linux-bootstrap-1.md

 ![Simple bootloader which prints only `!`](http://oi60.tinypic.com/2qbwup0.jpg)

-In this example we can see that the code will be executed in 16 bit real mode and will start at `0x7c00` in memory.
+In this example, we can see that the code will be executed in 16-bit real mode and will start at `0x7c00` in memory.
 After starting, it calls the [0x10](http://www.ctyme.com/intr/rb-0106.htm) interrupt, which just prints the `!` symbol; it fills the remaining 510 bytes with zeros and finishes with the two magic bytes `0xaa` and `0x55`.

 You can see a binary dump of this using the `objdump` utility: